bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image064.webp?raw=true"
   style="width:30%"
-  alt="Image showing 3 blocks (Block 1, Block 2, Block 3).
+  title="Image showing 3 blocks (Block 1, Block 2, Block 3).
 These blocks all have
-    borders with different widths, but the margins are zero, implying that the borders are up against each other regardless of their width." />
+    borders with different widths, but the margins are zero, implying that the borders are up against each other regardless of their width" alt="Image showing 3 blocks (Block 1, Block 2, Block 3).
+These blocks all have borders with different widths, but the margins are zero, implying that the borders are up against each other regardless of their width." />